-Dr. Benson provides root canal therapy in his Greeley, CO dentist office to restore health to a tooth that has been damaged or diseased.
-Whenever possible, Dr. Benson will support keeping the natural tooth through root canal therapy.
+Integrated Dental Arts provides root canal therapy in our Greeley, CO dentist office to restore health to a tooth that has been damaged or diseased.
+Whenever possible, our doctors will support keeping the natural tooth through root canal therapy.
 Modern dentistry has established the long term oral health benefits associated with keeping a patient’s natural teeth in place, making restorative and cosmetic dental procedures an important part of oral health maintenance.

 About Root Canal Therapy

 A “root canal” actually refers to the area inside of the tooth where the tooth pulp and nerves are located.
 More commonly, however, the term root canal is used to refer to a procedure that removes decay from the tooth chamber, restoring the tooth to optimal health.
 Root canals are performed under local anesthesia and, in most cases, under some level of patient sedation.
-If you feel particularly anxious about root canal therapy, talk to Dr. Benson about it.
+If you feel particularly anxious about root canal therapy, talk to one of our compassionate dental professionals about it.
 Integrated Dental Arts offers sedation dentistry options to ensure your comfort during treatment.

 Root Canal Symptoms